 The tough, drought-tolerant Bayberry offers clusters of small ice-blue berries and is native to the East Coast.
 It is also useful for sites with poor soil, or for slopes.

 Wild down in Missouri and elsewhere in the South, the Coralberry produces coral red berries in bunches that sit on arching stems.
+This shrub can form large thickets.

 Finally, the showy cotoneaster, native to Asia, offers big bunches of red berries that line the arching stems of this substantial shrub.